 “I am also extremely proud that she is willing to help the PSOA by making this generous gift to support the new accountancy building.”

-For more information on supporting the Patterson School of Accountancy Building Fund, contact Jason McCormick, director of development, at email@example.com or 662-915-1757.
+To make a gift to the Patterson School of Accountancy Building Fund, click here or for more information contact Jason McCormick, director of development, at email@example.com or 662-915-1757.

 By Tina H. Hahn/UM Development